-But in January of 2015, The U.S. Food and Drug Administration allowed marketing of the first set of mobile medical apps, the Dexcom Share, which allowed people with diabetes to automatically and securely share data from a continuous glucose monitor (CGM) with other people in real-time using an Apple mobile device such as an iPhone.
-FDA reviewed data for the Dexcom Share system through the de novo classification process, a regulatory pathway for low- to moderate-risk medical devices that are novel and not substantially equivalent to any legally marketed device, and said that data provided by Dexcom showed the device functioned as intended and transmitted data accurately and securely.
-This put to rest fears that FDA might require clearance under more stringent 510(k) notifications for devices and "apps" have since been cleared for use in glucose monitoring and diabetes management.
+But in January of 2015, The U.S. Food and Drug Administration allowed marketing of the first set of mobile medical apps, the DexCom Share, which allowed people with diabetes to automatically and securely share data from a continuous glucose monitor (CGM) with other people in real-time using an Apple mobile device such as an iPhone.
+FDA reviewed data for the DexCom Share system through the de novo classification process, a regulatory pathway for low- to moderate-risk medical devices that are novel and not substantially equivalent to any legally marketed device, and said that data provided by DexCom showed the device functioned as intended and transmitted data accurately and securely.
+This put to rest fears that FDA might require clearance under more stringent 510(k) notifications for devices that receive data but do not make the measurements.
+Many other such linked devices and "apps" have since been cleared for use in glucose monitoring and diabetes management.

 In 2017, the FDA issued revised guidance for what is termed a De Novo application, which can result in a new "device type" where none existed before.
-This procedure was used for Dexcom's G6 CGM system, and this pathway may be tested by Integrity Applications for their noninvasive system.
+This procedure was used for DexCom's G6 CGM system, and this pathway may someday be tested by Integrity Applications for their GlucoTrack noninvasive system.1